 Just as the children of Israel fled Egypt in ‘the exodus’ under Moses, the Bible tells us there’s a Greater Exodus in our future.

 The ancient exodus from Egypt began during the week after Passover.
 Then God delivered one people; the people who became the nation of Israel.

-But, in a future (Christian) Passover week, God will begin to deliver His people out of all the nations of the earth in the ‘Greater Exodus’.
+But, in a future (Christian) Feast of Unleavened Bread week, God will begin to deliver His people out of all the nations of the earth in the ‘Greater Exodus’.
 This ‘Greater Exodus’ will totally eclipse and replace the ancient exodus from Egypt in the minds of all God’s people forever.

 As Jeremiah prophesied,